-Beginning The Financial Resolution Process
+Beginning The Divorce mediation Process

-My process begins with a conference call, giving you an opportunity to understand the services that I offer and ask questions pertaining to your particular situation.
+My divorce mediation process begins with a conference call, giving you an opportunity to understand the services that I offer and ask questions pertaining to your particular situation.
 The purpose of this call is to help you determine if mediation is the best solution and if working with me is a good fit.

 Gathering and Sharing of Financial Information

 After the initial consultation, I will send you a list of documents needed for the mediation.
 As part of the mediation process, you must be ready to fully disclose all relevant financial information to ensure that I can help you in a well-informed and efficient manner.

 Once you have gathered your financial information, I will meet with you to discuss what issues will be addressed during the mediation process and to exchange the relevant documentation.
 The agenda for this session generally includes the following: